-On December 19, 2013, the Company entered into a Second Amendment, the Amendment, to its Revolving Credit and Term Loan Agreement dated August 28, 2012, the Credit Agreement, with and among the lenders parties thereto and Comerica Bank, as administrative agent, to provide for aggregate borrowing facilities of up to \$300 million.
+On December 19, 2013, the Company entered into a Second Amendment, (the "Second Amendment"), to its Revolving Credit and Term Loan Agreement dated August 28, 2012, (the "Credit Agreement"), with and among the lenders parties thereto and Comerica Bank, as administrative agent, to provide for aggregate borrowing facilities of up to \$300 million.
 The Amendment modifies the Credit Agreement to allow for additional borrowings of \$70 million under a new term loan and a \$10 million increase in the revolving credit facility.
-The Credit Agreement, as amended, consists of a \$120 million revolving credit facility (which amount may be increased by up to \$20 million upon request of the Company and approval of the lenders), a \$60 million equipment credit facility, a \$50 million term loan, and a \$70 million term loan B. Additionally, the Credit Agreement provides for up to \$5 million in letters of credit reduce availability under the revolving credit facility.
+The Credit Agreement, as amended, consists of a \$120 million revolving credit facility (which amount may be increased by up to \$20 million upon request of the Company and approval of the lenders), a \$60 million equipment credit facility, a \$50 million term loan, and a \$70 million term loan B. Additionally, the Credit Agreement provides for up to \$5 million in letters of credit, which letters of credit reduce availability under the revolving credit facility.
 Borrowings under the revolving credit facility may be made until, and mature on, August 28, 2017.
-Borrowings under the equipment credit facility may be made until August 28, 2015, and such borrowings made in any year shall be repaid in 28 quarterly installments beginning on April 1 of the year after the applicable borrowing was made.
+Borrowings under the equipment credit facility may be made until August 28, 2015, and such borrowings made in any year shall be repaid in 28 quarterly installments commencing January 1, 2014.
 Borrowings under the term loan facilities shall mature on August 28, 2017.
 Borrowings under the Credit Agreement bear interest at LIBOR or a base rate, plus an applicable margin for each.
 The applicable margin fluctuates based on the Company's total debt to EBITDA ratio, as defined in the Credit Agreement.